 When it comes to your independent business, finding a balance between managing existing clients, landing new clients, busy work periods, and much needed free time is a constant challenge.
 When you think about growing your business, it can be tricky to imagine how that’s possible.

 Perhaps you would like more clients for security’s sake, but are unsure of how to fit more into your workload, or, you’re ready to take your business to the next level but you’ve exhausted your current network.
 Here are four ways to find new clients and grow your business at a pace that works for you.

 Your time problem may actually be a productivity problem.
 Take a look at how you spend your days, weeks, and months.
 Start logging how you spend your time—and be honest with yourself.
-You may find that you’ve got more time that you originally thought.
+You may find that you’ve got more time than you originally thought.

-If you’re struggling with the decision whether or not to grow your business, start by going back to your original business plan.
+If you’re struggling with the decision of whether or not to grow your business, start by going back to your original business plan.
 Refresh your goals with your current business in mind.
 Then, test out a few growth strategies.
 Take on bigger projects with clients you have a well-established relationship with.
 Bring in a partner to fill the gaps in your skill set.
 Or, offer expertise that your clients may not be aware you have.

 If you’re finding that you’re unable to grow your business from the clients you have, it’s time to start networking.
 While it can be hard to put yourself out there, networking will help you build a strong circle of contacts that you can rely on for work and referrals.
 Start by asking your existing clients for recommendations.
 Use LinkedIn to connect with people you’re interested in working with, or with people you think could benefit from your services.
 Be sure to follow up with existing contacts that have moved on to new organizations—these connections could be a great way to get your foot in the door.